 The Listening paper assesses the ability to listen to and understand texts taken from a variety of text types including interviews, discussions, lectures and conversations.
 It tests the ability to understand the meaning of spoken English, to extract information from a spoken text and to understand speakers' attitudes and opinions.

 The Speaking Test assesses your ability to interact in conversational English in a range of contexts.
 The paper contains three parts, which take the form of an interview section, a collaborative task and individual long turns with follow-up discussion.
 You are provided with picture and written stimulus and you normally take the Speaking Test in pairs.

-Like all the Cambridge exams, the CPE is recognised all over the world.
-The CPE certifies an excellent mastery of English in a precise, reliable and official manner.
+Like all the Cambridge exams, the C2 Proficiency is recognised all over the world.
+The C2 Proficiency certifies an excellent mastery of English in a precise, reliable and official manner.
 This exam’s excellent reputation means that your level is recognised by employers worldwide and by universities in Great Britain and the United States.
-You can consult the list of institutions that recognise the CPE:
+You can consult the list of institutions that recognise the C2 Proficiency:

 Successful completion of this exam is officially recognised with a certificate that will be delivered to you by the ESOL exam centre of the University of Cambridge.
 Each year, over 45 000 people from over 80 different countries pass the CPE.

 The CPE certifies a level of English close or equivalent to native speakers.

 Successful completion of the CPE is a remarkable personal achievement.
 It also opens many doors in the professional world and in universities.